May 25, 1927 (Bucharest, Romania) – June 7, 2013 (Paris, France)

-PhD in Moscow, 1950-1953, under advisorship of the reputed scientist in Applied Mathematics and Mechanics Iurii Nikolaevich Rabotnov (the name of Iurii Nikolaevich Rabotnov on the list of greatest 20 mechanics scholars of the Russian Academy; the list opens with the name of Leonhard Euler).
+PhD in Moscow, 1950-1953, under advisorship of the reputed scientist in Applied Mathematics and Mechanics Iurii Nikolaevich Rabotnov (the name of Iurii Nikolaevich Rabotnov is mentioned in a historic list of the greatest 20 Mechanics scientists of the Russian Academy; the list opens with the name of Leonhard Euler).
 While preparing his PhD, Liviu Solomon worked at the Institute of Mechanics of the USSR Academy of Sciences.

 Bucharest University, Romania

-He taught Dimensional Analysis, Materials Rupture, Mechanics of Deformable Bodies, Computational Analysis, and Advanced Mechanics (for the Diplôme d’études approfondies -DEA program)
+He taught courses in Dimensional Analysis, Materials Rupture, Mechanics of Deformable Bodies, Computational Analysis, and Advanced Mechanics (for the Diplôme d’Études Approfondies -DÉA program)

 Essential contribution (Details):

 Published by Masson, Paris, 1968.
 Available on Google Books.

 About L. Solomon’s Elasticité Linéaire (brief notes by Liviu Dinu)

 - The first three prints of this book sold out promptly.

 - For a long time, this book would be on every French Elasticity Theory researcher’s desk.